wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-high-availability-linux.md

 Currently, R Server on HDInsight is the only cluster type that provides an edge node by default.
 For R Server on HDInsight, the edge node is used test R code locally on the node before submitting it to the cluster for distributed processing.

-[Create a Linux-based HDInsight cluster with Hue on an Edge Node](https://azure.microsoft.com/documentation/templates/hdinsight-linux-with-hue-on-edge-node/) is an example template that can be used to create a Hadoop cluster type that has an Edge node.
+[Create a Linux-based HDInsight cluster with Hue on an Edge Node](https://github.com/Azure/azure-quickstart-templates/tree/master/hdinsight-linux-with-hue-on-edge-node/) is an example template that can be used to create a Hadoop cluster type that has an Edge node.

 ## Accessing the nodes

 Access to the cluster over the internet is provided through a public gateway, and is limited to connecting to the head nodes and (if an R Server on HDInsight cluster,) the edge node.
 Access to services running on the head nodes is not effected by having multiple head nodes, as the public gateway routes requests to the head node that hosts the requested service.
-For example, if Ambari is currently hosted on head node 1, the gateway will route incoming requests for Ambari to that node.
+For example, if Ambari is currently hosted on the secondary head node, the gateway will route incoming requests for Ambari to that node.

-When accessing the cluster using SSH, connecting through port 22 (the default for SSH,) will connect to head node 0; connecting through port 23 will connect to head node 1.
-For example, `ssh username@mycluster-ssh.azurehdinsight.cn` will connect to head node 0 of the cluster named __mycluster__.
+When accessing the cluster using SSH, connecting through port 22 (the default for SSH,) will connect to the primary head node; connecting through port 23 will connect to the secondary head node.
+For example, `ssh username@mycluster-ssh.azurehdinsight.cn` will connect to the primary head node of the cluster named __mycluster__.

 > [AZURE.NOTE] This also applies to protocols based on SSH, such as the SSH File Transfer Protocol (SFTP).